Miss Universe Spain 2020

 Miss Universe Spain 2020 was the eighth edition of the Miss Universe Spain pageant.
 This was the first edition of Miss Universe Spain under the Nuestra Belleza España Organization which franchised the Miss Universe license after the Be Miss Organization dissociated itself with the Miss Universe franchise in Spain.
 Sofía del Prado, Miss Universe Spain 2017 crowned Andrea Martínez of León at the end of the event.
-Martínez will represent Spain in Miss Universe 2020.
+Martínez represented Spain in Miss Universe 2020.